French 75 (Variation)

 Cocktail History

-The French 75 is a classic sparkling wine cocktail that was created by Harry MacElhone in the early 1900s at his establishment Harry’s New York Bar in Paris, France.
-The original 75 cocktail was made of gin, sugar, lemon, and sparkling wine and is said to have been named for the 75mm French artillery gun used in World War I. It was popularized in the United States by the Stork Club in New York City, New York when American soldiers brought the recipe home from Europe.
+The French 75 is a classic cocktail that was created in the early 1900s by Harry MacElhone at Harry’s New York Bar in Paris, France.
+The original is made with gin, sugar, lemon, and sparkling wine and is said to have been named for the 75mm French artillery gun used in World War I. It was popularized in the United States by the Stork Club in New York City, New York when American soldiers brought the recipe home from Europe, and although traditionally made with gin, David A. Embury insisted that it be made with brandy instead in 1948, so this variation calls for Armagnac as the base.

 Cocktail Ingredients